 CES, an epic annual trade show hosted by the Consumer Technology Association, brings the latest technology to the public eye.
 2018 was no exception, with 5G, AI (specifically NLP, or natural language processing), IoT, and AR taking center stage.
 Architects, engineers, and developers will have to start developing new spaces with these trends in mind – IoT, in particular.

 The security aspects of these devices and the new communications landscape they are enabling are largely overlooked amid all the excitement.

-Take TeamRed, the startup that I co-founded, is designing a single, cost-effective solution, for the home or office.
-This will secure the privacy and devices of people throughout the world, freeing everyone from the worries of identity theft, ransomware, and other online threats that are more prevalent now than ever.
-Perhaps next year TeamRed will be present at CES to further raise awareness about the importance of security.
+Take TeamRed, the startup that I co-founded.
+We’re designing a single, cost-effective solution for the home or office that will secure the privacy and devices of people throughout the world.
+Our goal is to free everyone from the worries of identity theft, ransomware, and other online threats that are more prevalent now than ever.
+Perhaps next year TeamRed will have a voice at CES to further raise awareness and balance the debate about the importance of security.